mics-devs-stuff/oak-cli/README.md

 # Oak CLI

-Oak is a Node CLI application that provides a set of commands to manage and validate configuration files.
+Oak is a configurable Node CLI application that helps you build CLI commands based on your project configuration (tree).

 ## Getting Started